 While not common, it is possible to develop melanoma underneath your nails.
 The main indication of nail melanoma is brown and/or black coloring on your nailbed.

 If you regularly paint your nails, be sure to check your nailbed when the polish is removed and speak to your dermatologist about any concerns.
+It is also helpful to leave your nails unpolished when having a skin exam so that your dermatologist can check them at your visit.

 You can protect your skin from melanoma by regularly wearing sunscreen, using the ABC’s or Ugly Duckling method for at-home skin checks and scheduling an annual skin exam with your dermatologist.